devicehive/esp8266-firmware/esp-utils/README.md

 # esp-flasher usage
 Run application and it will try to detect device automatically.
-If no parameters were specified it also will try to open files 0x00000.bin and 0x40000.bin in current directory and flash them to corresponding addresses.
+If no parameters were specified it also will try to open files devicehive.bin in current directory and directory with its binary and flash them to corresponding addresses.
 You can specify port name in first argument if you want to specify it manually.
 You also can specify which files have to be written in devices in arguments by pairs hex address <space> file name.
 For exmaple: esp-flasher COM2 0x00000 boot.img 0x40000 spi.img esp-flasher 0x40000 myimagefile.bin
+There also `--developer` and `--reboot` arguments which supposed to be used by developers only.
+First enables incremental flash mode, it compares previosuly flashed file (should be saved as `devicehive.bin.prev`) and if differences are minimal it will flash only them to save time on flashing. `--reboot` argument simply reboot chip (serial adapter RTS should connected to GPIO0, DTR to RTS pin).

 # License
 see LICENSE file